 PETG plastic is suitable for traditional forming methods such as extrusion molding, injection molding, blow molding, and thermoforming, making it widely applicable for the production of sheets, films, high-performance shrink films, bottles, and profiles.

-This processing advantage, combined with its excellent mechanical properties and heat resistance, has led to the widespread use of ABS injection molding parts in the automotive, electronics, and toy manufacturing industries, among others.
+This processing benefit, paired with its superior mechanical properties and heat resistance, makes ABS injection molding components a staple in industries such as automotive, electronics, and toy production.

 PETG vs ABS:Pros and Cons